Trailing Drawdown Explained: Intraday vs EOD

 - Total impact: $600 of cushion gone on a “$200 risk” trade

 Position-size against the trail, not against the stop.
-On an Intraday account specifically, every dollar of unrealized profit is a dollar of cushion you’ve put at risk until the trade is closed.
+On an intraday account specifically, every dollar of unrealized profit is a dollar of cushion you’ve put at risk until the trade is closed.

-A note on Evaluations vs PAs
+A note on evaluations vs funded accounts

 The trailing drawdown rules are identical on both.
 What differs: